 - 10 Tip 10 – Network With Other jQuery Users

-When you’re learning how to use jQuery – or any other programming language or concept – then arguably the most important thing to do is enroll yourself in a decent online course.
-I’m a big fan of online courses for many reasons.
+When you’re looking for how to learn jQuery fast – or any other programming language or concept – then arguably the most important thing to do is enroll yourself in a good online course.
+Why?
 They’re easy to use, and they allow you to work through things at your own pace at times that suit you.
 They also allow you to return to and revise difficult concepts as many times as you want to.

 The best way to learn jQuery is to use this cheat sheet alongside an online course – like those discussed above – to make sure that you understand everything in the course.
 You don’t have to be able to remember everything that you’re taught, but you need to learn enough to be able to go to your cheat sheet and understand something when you look it up.